Looking for ways to make money from raw land?

 24. Build a separate rental property

-Another alternative would be to place a mobile home on the lot if it is allowed by zoning and other local regulations (you may want to check out our video on how to build on raw land).
+Another alternative would be to place a mobile home on the lot if it is allowed by zoning and other local regulations.

 25. Allow tiny houses to rent